morko/haxroomie/docs/tutorials/cli-install-to-vps.md

 When you connect to your server you have to resume the screen session to be able to control haxroomie again.

-# Step 7: Prepare your room config
+# Step 7: Configuration

-Haxroomie requires a config file to run.
-Copy one of the examples from `~/haxroomie/examples/config` directory to `~/haxroomie/config.js` and edit the `config.js` to suit your needs.
+Haxroomie uses a config file to define how many and what kind of rooms you want to run.

+You can copy one of the examples to `~/.haxroomie/config.js` to get a starting point.
+If you don't, then one of the examples is copied there anyways.

 e.g.
 ```
-cd ~/haxroomie
-cp examples/configs/1-public-room.js ./config.js
+cp ~/haxroomie/examples/configs/1-public-room.js ./haxroomie/config.js
 nano ./config.js
 ```